Processing Options

 .

-Here is an example of how you can use some of these options in a curl command or in Python code with the Aryn SDK.
+Here are examples of how you can use multiple of these options in a curl command or in Python code with the Aryn SDK.